 - Pour the brining liquid on top (if it is still a little warm, the ice will melt and cool it down).
 If the turkey is not completely submerged when pressed to the bottom of the container, add cold water until it is just covered.
 If desired, tie the brining bag closed.
 If the turkey floats, weigh it down with a heavy pot, bag of ice, or similar (we top ours with a stack of dinner plates that is about the circumference of the bucket).

-- Let the turkey brine for 12 to 24 hours, ensuring that it stays below 40 degrees but above 32 degrees so that it does not freeze.
-You can place it in a refrigerator, in your garage or outside of it's cold (just make sure it's not below freezing), or place bags of ice or cooling bricks around the turkey.
+- Let the turkey brine for 12 to 24 hours, ensuring that it stays below 40ยฐF but above 32ยฐF so that it stays safe but does not freeze.
+You can place it in a refrigerator, in your garage, or outside of it's cold (just make to actively monitor it so it stays below 40ยฐF), or place bags of ice or cooling bricks around the turkey.
 Check the ice periodically and refresh as needed.

 Notes